xPhelippe/TrackerJS/README.md

 # TrackerJS
-This project was creates to help my keep my React skills sharp and even expand them a little bit.
-The use case for the app is tracking a key habit through a quantifiable metric.
-Underneath the UI, the app stores a time series of every entry along with the date and time it was submitted.
-From there, hooks are used to generate the data for all the views.
-All calculating is done on the client side
+Welcome to Tracker.js, a productivity app aimed to help the user slowly develop a habit.
+Launch the website to see a day, week, month, and year view of progress as a key habit is tracked.
+To track a habit, enter a number into the input field and press 'Add'; the value and time is tracked for all entries.
+Look back at the end of the year and see the progress made!

+check it out here: https://elated-bhaskara-d19972.netlify.app

 ### Graphics

 Each graphic is it's own component.
 The [day](https://github.com/xPhelippe/TrackerJS/tree/main/src/components/dailyChartView) and [week](https://github.com/xPhelippe/TrackerJS/tree/main/src/components/weeklyChartView) components came from a third party component library listed below.
-The [month](https://github.com/xPhelippe/TrackerJS/tree/main/src/components/monthHeatMap) and [year](https://github.com/xPhelippe/TrackerJS/tree/main/src/components/heatMap) components were custom created in React with the help of css grid styling.
+The [month](https://github.com/xPhelippe/TrackerJS/tree/main/src/components/monthHeatMap) and [year](https://github.com/xPhelippe/TrackerJS/tree/main/src/components/heatMap) components were custom created in React with the help of some nifty css grid styling.

 ### Data

 Once a number is added, the value and the current timestamp are appended to an array and stored in local storage.
 When the home page is loaded, This array is read and a useEffect() hook is triggered to process the data for each of the 4 views, relying on helper functions created in [src/utils/dataTransformer.js](https://github.com/xPhelippe/TrackerJS/blob/main/src/utils/dataTransformer.js) for the data processing.

-check it out here: https://elated-bhaskara-d19972.netlify.app

 ### Changing the color